trwolfe13/alexa-dnd/README.md

 * "What are the schools of magic?"
 * "What does illusion magic do?"

+### References

+* "Where can I find the wizard class?"
+* "Where is the fireball spell?"

 ### Spells

 * "What materials do I need to cast Fireball?"
 * "Is Mage Hand a concentration spell?"
 * "Can I cast Locate Creature as a ritual spell?"
 * "What does maelstrom do?"
+* "What types of magic are there?"
+* "What is evocation magic for?"

 ### Wild Magic